DilipGoud03/langchain-chatbot-backend/README.md

   mysql -u <username> -p <database_name> < AI.sql
   ```
 - Configure your DB connection in `.env`.
-- Authenticated users can access additional data and features from the database.
+- Authenticated employees can access additional data and features from the database.

 ## ⚡ Installation